-The international relations office also delivers an Advanced International Competency Certificate (AICC) to students participating in a certain number of relevant events, activities, and competitions with a strong international dimension.
+The international relations office also delivers a certificate for Bachelor students " the Intercultural awareness Certificate " and for Master students " Advanced International Competency Certificate " to students participating in a certain number of relevant events, activities, and competitions with a strong international dimension.
 The AICC gives you recognition for your involvement throughout the year and for your openness to the world.
 It is an excellent opportunity for you to prove to your future employers that you have international skills and experience.
 It will help you stand out on the job market!
 To receive the flyer with all information about the AICC, including the number of points you need, please contact ASQ.